 Imaginative and strategic, Calvin is a designer with an interest for innovation.
 He is completing a master’s degree in architecture at Ryerson University in Toronto, Canada.
 His research focuses on soft material systems and participation in architecture.
 He is a member of the Design Fabrication Zone, an interdisciplinary hub for design/fabrication, innovation and entrepreneurship.
 Operating at the intersection of art, architecture, design, and science, his work seeks to disrupt and challenge conventions and boundaries to provoke discussion through speculative design.

 Camilla Siggaard Andersen

-Camilla is an architect and urban planner from Copenhagen, Denmark, working out of New York, USA.
-She has been employed as a Project Architect with Gehl Architects since 2013, where she has been working with public space/public life studies, public space plans, action-oriented planning and smart cities.
+Camilla is an architect and urban planner from Copenhagen, Denmark, currently an Urban Innovation Consultant in Arup Digital Studio.
+Previously she has been a Project Architect with Gehl Architects since 2013, where she has been working with public space/public life studies, public space plans, action-oriented planning and smart cities.
 Camilla has worked on several publications and conferences on the application of technology in cities, both out of a personal interest and in line with her work at Gehl.
 Camilla also has teaching experience from the Danish exchange university DIS, where she taught ‘Strategies for Urban Livability’ to American students.

 (Director of Innovation at the Peace and Collaborative Development Network)